Shoal Creek, Austin, Texas: Pollution

 Shoal Creek’s water quality is rated as fair on the City’s Environmental Integrity Index (EII).

 As noted above, the City of Austin, back when little attention was paid to environmental issues, laid sanitary sewer lines in the creek.
 The flooding on May 4, 2018, caused “buckling” in the sewer line near the 2500 block of North Lamar.
 It is not clear how much sewage escaped.

 While chronic pollution in the creek is perhaps not a tractable problem due to its location in an urban area, the City's Watershed Protection Department attends to reports of spilled substances quickly.

 Construction near the creek is a potential source of pollution, and the city investigates after someone reports changes in the water.
 In one instance, the water was reported to be “murky.”

 In another case of murky water, the City filed a Class C misdemeanor complaint against a contractor.
 This time, the project manager and the contractor were apparently aware of problems and did not correct them.
 The court record says that 'crews tried a "number of ways to contain [the water] and clean it" but efforts have "continually failed."'

 The City’s Watershed Protection Department’s Shoal Creek Restoration Project is not only establishing “grow zones,” reducing erosion and planting vegetation, but also fighting pollution that enters the creek in storm runoff.
 The Department is installing rain gardens, biofiltration ponds and meadows, and vegetated swales to improve water quality.

 In 2016, the project was expected to be complete by summer of that year.

 Besides sewers, construction and miscellaneous spills, there is the problem of trash.
+The Shoal Creek Conservancy has an annual event called the "Shoal Creek Shopping Cart Corral".
+"Last year, more than 80 volunteers and staff from the City of Austin’s Watershed Protection Department and Austin Resource Recovery spread out over eight locations along Shoal Creek and removed 47 shopping carts, 116 bags of litter, and large, bulky items, including six tires, a car engine, lawn mower, and wheelbarrow..."